 - 1 Lime, juiced

-- When you open the can of coconut milk, there will be a layer of cream on the top.
+- When you open the can of coconut milk, there may be a layer of cream on the top.
 Scoop this cream out and put in saucepan.
 Heat on medium until it melts, then add curry paste, stirring, and cook for another minute or two until well combined and heated through.
+(If no cream, just add entire can to pan and continue with recipe)

-- Add remaining coconut milk, peanut butter, brown sugar, fish sauce and lime juice.
+- Add remaining coconut milk, peanut butter, brown sugar, fish sauce (or vegan alternative) and lime juice.
 Mix well and continue to simmer until thickened a bit, about 3-4 minutes.

 - Remove from heat and let sauce cool.
 Refrigerate leftover sauce.